Workday/canvas-kit/modules/common/react/lib/theming/README.md

 ## Custom Theme

 The `CanvasProvider` accepts a full or partial theme object to give a branded look or a different direction to the component library.
-Pass your theme into `createCanvasTheme` and use the return value for the `theme` prop.

 If you only set a `main` color, the rest of the respective palette will be automatically generated (note text `contrast` color will always return white if not specified).